Nikola Jokic NBA Playoffs Player Props: Nuggets vs. Lakers

 Nikola Jokic Insights vs. the Lakers

-- This season, Nikola Jokic has made 9.4 shots from the floor per game, which adds up to 18.1% of his team's total makes.
+- This season, Nikola Jokic has made 9.4 field goals per game, which accounts for 18.1% of his team's total makes.

+- He's made 0.8 threes per game, or 5.9% of his team's makes from beyond the arc this season.

-- Jokic's opponents, the Lakers, have one of the NBA's fastest tempos, ranking second with 104.8 possessions per game, while his Nuggets rank 27th in possessions per game with 99.5.
+- Jokic's Nuggets average 99.5 possessions per game, which ranks 27th among NBA teams, while the Lakers are one of the league's fastest, ranking second with 104.8 possessions per contest.

-- Conceding 116.6 points per contest, the Lakers are the 20th-ranked team in the league defensively.
+- On defense, the Lakers have given up 116.6 points per game, which is 20th-best in the NBA.

-- The Lakers are the 25th-ranked squad in the NBA, allowing 44.9 rebounds per game.
+- On the glass, the Lakers have given up 44.9 rebounds per game, which puts them 25th in the NBA.

-- Allowing 25.7 assists per contest, the Lakers are the 15th-ranked squad in the NBA.
+- In terms of assists, the Lakers have conceded 25.7 per game, 15th in the NBA.

-- The Lakers are the 18th-ranked team in the NBA at allowing threes, conceding 12.5 made 3-pointers per contest.
+- Looking at 3-pointers, the Lakers are 18th in the NBA, allowing 12.5 makes per contest.

 Nikola Jokic vs. the Lakers